SoftUni/Programming-Basics-Book-Java-EN/chapter-02-simple-calculations.md

 ```

-## Numerical Expressions
+## Numerical expressions

-In programming we can calculate **numerical expressions**, for example:
+In programming, we can calculate **numerical expressions**, for example:

 ```Java
 int expr = (3 + 5) * (4 – 2);
 ```
-The standard rule for priorities of arithmetic operations is applied: **multiplying and dividing are always done before adding and subtracting**.
-In case of an **expression in brackets it is calculated first**, but we already know all of that from school math.
+The standard rule for the precedence of arithmetic operations is applied: **multiplying and dividing are always done before adding and subtracting**.
+In the case of an **expression in brackets, it is calculated first**, but we already know all of that from math.

-### Example: Calculating Trapezoid Area
+### Example: Calculating trapezoid area

-Let’s write a program that inputs the lengths of the two bases of a trapezoid and its height (one floating-point number per line) and calculates the area of the trapezoid by the standard math formula.
+Write a program that reads as input from the console the lengths of the two bases of a trapezoid and its height (one floating-point number per line) and calculates the area of the trapezoid by the standard math formula.

 ```Java
 Scanner scanner = new Scanner(System.in);